DamRsn/juce-opengl-crash/README.md

 Reproduction steps (quick)

 1. Launch the Standalone build of the plugin (with debugger attached).
+(Note that OpenGL and Image Caching are on).
-2. Click the Left button to enable OpenGL rendering.
+2. Click the Invalidate button and see that there's a crash because `getCachedComponentImage()` returns a `nullptr`
-3. Click the Right button to turn on image caching for the dummy component.
-4. Click the Left button again to disable OpenGL rendering.

-Expected / observed behavior

-- Windows: If the component was cached while using OpenGL, disabling OpenGL causes a crash (if the component is still cached).
-- macOS: There is no crash, but the dummy cached component disappears when disabling OpenGL if it was cached while using OpenGL.
-It re-appears if you disable/enable caching.
+Also one can get a crash by clicking "Invalidate" with OpenGL off, if the component was cached with OpenGL on.

 ## Build the plugin